Colorful speedball field with inflatable bunkers representing common paintball glossary terms

 What should you wear to play paintball?
 Wear long sleeves, full-length pants, sturdy closed-toe shoes, and a moisture-wicking base layer.
 Layered clothing reduces sting, prevents bruises, and keeps you comfortable all day.
 The breakdown below covers every layer from head to toe so you show up prepared.
 Body Area What to Wear Why Head Baseball cap or beanie under mask Protects back of head from hits Face and eyes Paintball mask with thermal lens Required safety gear, prevents fogging Neck Gaiter or high-collar shirt One of the most painful spots to get hit Upper body Moisture-wicking base + loose long-sleeve shirt Two layers absorb impact, wick sweat Hands Tactical or mechanics gloves Knuckle hits sting, gloves keep trigger feel Lower body Cargo pants or thick joggers over compression tights Durable, full coverage, easy to move in Feet Hiking boots, cleats, or trail runners with thick socks Ankle support and traction on uneven terrain Base Layer and Upper Body Wear a long-sleeved shirt as your starting layer.
 A moisture-wicking athletic shirt works well underneath because it pulls sweat away from your skin.
 Over that, add a loose-fitting long-sleeve cotton or polyester shirt.
 The extra fabric absorbs some of the paintball’s impact energy before it reaches your body. ...

-Paintball vs Airsoft: Which One Should You Try?
+Paintball vs Airsoft in 2026: Which One Should You Try?

 Paintball vs airsoft, which should you try?
 The key difference between paintball and airsoft is hit detection: paintballs leave a visible paint mark that proves the hit, while airsoft relies on an honor system since plastic BBs leave no mark.
 The hit-detection gap shapes everything else about the two sports, from culture and cost structure to competitive formats and overall experience.
 Feature Paintball Airsoft Ammo .68 cal gelatin capsules (~3g) 6mm plastic BBs (~0.20–0.28g) Hit detection Visible paint mark (objective) Honor system (self-call) Pain level Moderate sting, can leave welts Sharper pinch, less impact force Ammo cost $40–$70 per 2,000 rounds $10–$15 per 5,000 rounds Entry-level gear $150–$350 $170–$350 Game length 5–15 minutes (recreational) 20–45 minutes, up to multi-day milsim Culture Athletic, competition-focused Hobbyist, military simulation How the Games Play Paintball games tend to be shorter, louder, and more intense.
 Most recreational paintball rounds last five to fifteen minutes, and the pace is fast.
 You are moving between inflatable bunkers or diving behind wooden structures while paint is flying everywhere.
 The sport has well-defined competitive formats like speedball (small field, inflatable bunkers, five-on-five) and woodsball (larger wooded fields, more players, scenario-based objectives).
 If you are brand new, check out how to play paintball for a full breakdown of what a typical day looks like. ...